softrams/bulwark/README.md

 ## Note

-Please keep in mind, this project is very early in the development phase.
+Please keep in mind, this project is in early development.

 ## Installing